kyma-project/website/content/blog-posts/2020-01-09-release-notes-1.9/index.md

 ## Asset Store aka Rafter

-In the last 2 months we focused on refactoring the Asset Store and Headless CMS components.
+In the last two months, we focused on refactoring the Asset Store and Headless CMS components.
 Our goals were to:

-- Optimize those components for resources consumption
+- Optimize those components for resources consumption,
 - Move those components to a separate repository as they do not depend on Kyma.
-As a result we aimed to have an independent project with its own release cycles that is open for the wider community.
+As a result, we aimed to have an independent project with its own release cycles that is open for the wider community.

-During the refactoring we noticed that after a few months of developing and making changes in the Headless CMS, that had been built on top of the Asset Store, it was generic enough to become a part of the Asset Store.
+During the refactoring, we noticed that after a few months of developing and making changes in the Headless CMS, that had been built on top of the Asset Store, it was generic enough to become a part of the Asset Store.
 We renamed a DocsTopic custom resource (CR) to an AssetGroup CR which allowed us to have a single controller manager instead of two.
-The final result was that we merged those 2 components into one under a new name [Rafter](https://github.com/kyma-project/rafter/).
+The final result was that we merged those two components into one under a new name [Rafter](https://github.com/kyma-project/rafter/).

-Thanks to the fact that we use [MinIO](https://min.io/) as a backend for Rafter, we get an S3-like files/assets store managed with [CRDs](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).
+Due to the fact that we use [MinIO](https://min.io/) as a backend for Rafter, we get an S3-like files/assets store managed with [CRs](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).

 This release introduces Rafter in Kyma.
 For more details, read the [documentation](https://github.com/kyma-project/kyma/tree/release-1.9/docs/rafter).
-To make sure the switch is seamless, we prepared automated migration for your convinience.
+To make sure the switch is seamless, we prepared automated migration for your convenience.
 For more details, see the [Migrations and upgrades](#migrations-and-upgrades) section.

 ## CLI